jiaqihuangrerere/tse-training/README.md

 3. Read [this quick article on writing good commit messages](https://chris.beams.io/posts/git-commit/).

 #### Kanban boards
 Just update your progress on the repo's Kanban Boards as you go along.
-I'll set these up beforehand for everyone.
-We'll be using the GitHub Marketplace plugin [issue.sh](https://github.com/marketplace/issue-sh) for now, so go ahead and set that up before doing any of the below tasks.
-Message me on Slack if you have difficulty with that.
-The boards should already be set up, with pre-populated and assigned issues for everyone to complete.
+I'll set these up beforehand for everyone, with pre-populated and assigned issues for everyone to complete.

 #### HTML/CSS/JavaScript